-I am an award-winning graphics and data journalist that covers the news with code, data and design.
+I am an award-winning freelance graphics and data journalist who covers the news with code, data and design.

 For the past six years I have been using data and visuals to craft narratives at local, national and international news outlets.
 But I also love to teach and share my love for data and journalism at conferences around the world.